Representation Uncertainty in Self-Supervised Learning as Variational Inference: Variational inference SimSiam

 \section{Variational inference SimSiam}

-In this section, we introduce a novel uncertainty-aware SSL method by exploiting the previously derived principle of \textit{SSL as inference}.
-The previous derivation assumes that the concentration parameter $\kappa$ is constant, ignoring the uncertainty in the representations.
-We relax this assumption, and allow $\kappa$ to be estimated by the encoder, along with $\mu$; i.e., $g_{\psi}: x_{i} \rightarrow (\mu_{i}, \kappa_{i})$.
-Additionally, we replace the vMF distribution with another spherical distribution, the power spherical (PS) distribution~\cite{decao2020power}, because computing gradients through the modified Bessel function in the vMF distribution is computationally expensive and unstable~\cite{decao2020power}.
+This section introduces a novel uncertainty-aware SSL method by extending SimSiam based on the \textit{SSL as inference} principle.
+The previous derivation assumes that $\kappa$ is constant.
+We relax this assumption and allowed $\kappa$ to be estimated by a newly introduced encoder $\encoderk: x \rightarrow \kappa$.
+Additionally, we replace the vMF distribution with another spherical distribution, i.e., Power Spherical (PS) distribution~\cite{decao2020power}.
+This is because estimating gradients through the modified Bessel function in $C_\mathrm{vMF}(\kappa)$ is computationally expensive and unstable~\cite{decao2020power}.
 The modified posterior is defined as:

-The normalization constant of PS distribution $C(\kappa)$ is defined with the beta distribution, which can be efficiently computed by general deep learning frameworks.
-Substituting Eqs.(\ref{eqn:varpost}) and (\ref{eqn:psd}) into Eq.~(\ref{eqn:kl_objective}) yields:
+The normalization constant of the PS distribution $C_{\mathrm{PS}}(\kappa)$ is defined with the beta distribution.
+It can be efficiently computed using general deep-learning frameworks.
+Substituting Eqs.~(\ref{eqn:varpost}) and (\ref{eqn:new_posterior}) into Eq.~(\ref{eqn:obj_cross}) yields:

-Like Eqs.~(\ref{eqn:ssl}) and (\ref{eqn:byol_objective}), this loss is to maximize the cosine similarity of features from different modals, but the similarity term is weighted by $\kappa$.
-Figure \ref{fig:loss} visualizes the loss function with varying cosine similarities and $\kappa$s, where we can observe that a high uncertainty (or low $\kappa$) makes the loss values almost constant to reduce the effect of similarity mismatch.
+where $\operatorname{log1p}(x) \coloneqq \log(1+x)$.
+Similar to Eqs.~(\ref{eqn:obj_non_contr}) and (\ref{eqn:byol_objective}), this loss maximizes the cosine similarity of features from different models, but the similarity term is weighted by $\kappa$.

-We propose a novel method referred to as variational inference SimSiam (VI-SimSiam) by modifying SimSiam to optimize Eq.~(\ref{eqn:psd_loss}) instead of Eq.~(\ref{eqn:ssl}).
-The architecture and psudocode are shown in Fig.~\ref{fig:proposed_method} and Alg.~{\ref{alg:code}}, respectively, where the number of modality $M$ is set to be $M=2$.
-In our method, we define $g_{\psi}$ and $f_{\phi}$ as online and target networks with the same structures are as in SimSiam~\cite{chen2021exploring}; $g_{\psi}$ is defined as $g_{\psi} = h_{\psi} \circ f_{\phi}$, where $h_{\psi}$ is a predictor network~\cite{grill2020bootstrap,chen2021exploring}.
-A major difference from SimSiam is that $g_{\psi}$ predicts the concentration $\kappa$.
+A novel method referred to as variational inference SimSiam (VI-SimSiam) that optimizes Eq.~(\ref{eqn:psd_loss}) is proposed.
+The architecture and pseudo code are shown in Fig.~\ref{fig:proposed_method} and Alg.~{\ref{alg:code}}, respectively, where the number of modalities is $M=2$ and the single-modal comparisons are ignored.